-CLC is a partner organization of the Hudson Valley Farmlink Network, established in 2014 and coordinated by the American Farmland Trust to expand farmland linking services throughout the Hudson Valley.
+CLC and DLC are a partner organizations of the Hudson Valley Farmlink Network, established in 2014 and coordinated by the American Farmland Trust to expand farmland linking services throughout the Hudson Valley.
 The network’s website, Hudson Valley Farmland Finder, is a collaboration of 14 organizations working to connect farmers and landowners to strengthen opportunities for agriculture and land conservation in the Hudson Valley.

 HOW DOES THE PROGRAM SUPPORT LOCAL FARMS?